-Learning Outcome Students will be able to Sub-outcomes/skills By achieving this broader outcome, students will demonstrate that they can also Sample Practice Tasks Students can develop/practice the skills needed to achieve this outcome by Evaluate expressions using fractions, decimals and percent Represent proportion as a statement of equivalence between two ratios Write the relationship between two numbers or quantities as a rate Analyze data tables and graphs (bar, line, circle) Apply mathematical concepts and procedures to tasks of daily living Convert a decimal to a percent, percent to decimal, a fraction to a percent, a percent to a fraction Recognize percent notation as a denominator of 100 Compare a decimal to a percent, percent to decimal, a fraction to a percent, a percent to a fraction Explain or show with examples the different elements of a graph Identify different types of graphs (bar, line, circle, pictograph) Estimate percentages Find a percent of a number Explain or use examples of key words: ratio, rate proportion, percent "of" commission, tax, discount, simple interest Find a number when a percent is given Find a percent of a number Determine if proportions are equal, using two different methods Solve a proportion for a missing term Express the relationship between two numbers as a percent Estimate percentages (mental shopping), calculate discounts, tips on service, tax, calculate wage increase, and budget Apply ratio and proportion to solve problems involving real life situations Calculate discounts, mark ups, budgets, payment schedules, wage increases, sale prices, taxation, commission and duty
+Learning Outcome Students will be able to Sub-outcomes/skills By achieving this broader outcome, students will demonstrate that they can also Sample Practice Tasks Students can develop/practice the skills needed to achieve this outcome by 1.
+Evaluate expressions using fractions, decimals and percent Convert a decimal to a percent, percent to decimal, a fraction to a percent, a percent to a fraction ratio, rate proportion, percent "of" 2.
+Represent proportion as a statement of equivalence between two ratios fraction Recognize percent notation as a denominator of 100 Compare a decimal to a percent, percent to decimal, a fraction to a percent, a percent to a fraction Explain or show with examples the different elements of a graph Identify different types of graphs (bar, line, circle, pictograph) Estimate percentages raction Recognize percent notation as interest Find a number when a percent is 3.
+Write the relationship between two numbers or quantities as a rate given Find a percent of a number Determine if proportions are equal, 4.
+Analyze data tables and graphs (bar, line, circle) using two different methods Solve a proportion for a missing term 5.
+Apply mathematical concepts and procedures to tasks of daily living Express the relationship between two numbers as a percent Estimate percentages (mental shopping), calculate discounts, tips on service, tax, calculate wage increase, and budget Apply ratio and proportion to solve problems involving real life situations Calculate discounts, mark ups, budgets, payment schedules, wage increases, sale prices, taxation, commission and duty